BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 ### GetTargetFPS()

 `float GetTargetFPS()`
 The target fps is the framerate we _want_ to achieve in playback.
-However, this is not guranteed, if system resources are too low.
+However, this is not guaranteed, if system resources are too low.
 Use GetActualFPS() to see if you actually achieve this framerate

 Returns: